devops329/devops/instruction/gitHubEnvironments/gitHubEnvironments.md

 ## Creating an environment

-Create an environment by going to your `jwt-pizza` repository's settings in GitHub and selecting the **Environments** view from the left-hand navigation.
+You can create a GitHub environment by going to your `jwt-pizza` repository's settings in GitHub and selecting the **Environments** view from the left-hand navigation.
 Then press the `New environment` button.

 ![Create environment](createEnvironment.png)

-Give the new environment the name `production`.
+For example, you could create a new environment with the name `production`.
 Once you have created the environment you can specify if it must be reviewed before a GitHub Action workflow can execute, that it can only execute from a given branch of the code, and also what secrets should be used with the CI pipeline.

 This makes it so you can have a human gate in your deployment pipeline, as well as secrets that are different for your production environment, where customer data is kept, as opposed to your staging environment that can be more lax in security.